escalante/escalante-quickstart/helloworld-scaladin/README.md

 ## What is it?

 This example demonstrates the use of the *Vaadin* web framework with the *Scaladin* add-on in Escalante.
+The war file contains all the required dependencies: Vaadin, Scaladin and the Scala library.

 ## System requirements